-Whenever possible, select organic produce, because it’s grown with less pesticides.
-This is important since we aren’t peeling pesticide laden skins, shells, or peels from most of these as we would from an avocado, orange, or shelled nut, as whatever isn’t washed away ends up in our juice, and we don’t want to add additional pesticides to our juice.
+Whenever possible, select organic produce because it’s grown with fewer pesticides.
+This is important since we aren’t peeling pesticide-laden skins, shells, or peels from most of these as we would from an avocado, orange, or shelled nut, as whatever isn’t washed away ends up in our juice, and we don’t want to add additional pesticides to our juice.

 My Cold Press Juicer

 I use a Breville BJE430SIL juicer, which is a cold juicer, meaning that at no point are my ingredients ever heated.
 It’s important to use a cold juicer, because otherwise when the ingredients are heated, the nutrients begin to break down, making it less effective and less nutritious.